-The Parent Company's investment properties 5.
-Right of use assets consist of vacant land (including incidental vacant building on it) in Mumbai.
-Management determined that the investment properties consist of one class based on the nature, characteristics and risks of the property.
+The Parent Company's investment properties consist of vacant land in Mumbai.
+Management determined that the investment properties consist of single class based on the nature, characteristics and risks of the property.

-On 31 March 2024, the Parent Company transferred ₹762.98 million from property, plant and equipment (Refer note 3) based on the then intention of the management, to investment property under construction, since the property is held for a currently undetermined future use.
+On 31 March 2024, the Parent Company transferred ₹ 762.98 million from property, plant and equipment (Refer note 3) based on the intention of the management, to investment property under construction, since the property is held for a currently undetermined future use.

 The Parent Company has no restrictions on the realisability of its investment properties and no contractual obligations to purchase, construct or develop investment properties or for repairs, maintenance and enhancements.
-Fair value hierarchy disclosures for investment properties are in Note 41B.
+Fair value hierarchy disclosures for investment properties are in Note 42B.

-In accordance with Ind AS 113, the fair value of investment property is determined by the Parent Company at ₹ 847.00 million following the riskadjusted discounted cash flow method and based on Level 3 inputs from an independent accredited valuation expert, as defined under rule 2 of Companies (Registered Valuers and Valuation) Rules, 2017, with relevant valuation experience for similar properties.
+In accordance with Ind AS 113, the fair value of investment property is determined by the Parent Company at ₹ 847.00 million following the risk-adjusted discounted cash flow method and based on Level 3 inputs from an independent accredited valuation expert, as defined under rule 2 of Companies (Registered Valuers and Valuation) Rules, 2017, with relevant valuation experience for similar properties.
 The fair valuation is mainly based on location and locality, current real estate prices in the active market for similar properties.
-The main inputs used are area, location, construction cost, demand, weighted-average cost of capital and trend of real estate market at the location.
-As at 31 March 2024, the fair value of the properties are based on valuations performed by Bharat Shah & Associates, an accredited independent registered valuer.
+The main inputs used are area, location, demand, weighted-average cost of capital and trend of real estate market at the location.
+As at 31 March 2025, the fair value of the land is based on valuations performed by Bharat Shah & Associates, an accredited independent registered valuer.